bernino/contactcleaner/README.md

 [...]
 ```

+Similarly to `domainresolutoin.py`, you can also resume a run by appending a starting point.

 ## Experimentals

-There are a few experimental tools in the lab folder that are yet to be updated/documented.
+There are a few experimental tools in the `lab/` folder that are yet to be updated/documented.